Disclaimer

 One member of our community reported an almost complete end to nitrous cravings after a supervised

 and guided psilocybin retreat.
+Read their story: "Psilocybin mushrooms healed me from my addiction".
 Another member of our community credits a psychedelic treatment with

 breaking their addiction to ketamine.